Qualification: BA (Hons)

 Apply now

 This unique conversion programme, delivered via online learning, allows you to build on your previous study or work experience.
-This one-year top-up degree is taught entirely online, allowing you to pursue your passion for theatre around your own schedule.
+This one-year top-up degree is taught entirely online, allowing you to pursue your passion for theatre around your own schedule, while studying towards a degree in just one academic year.

 Who is this course right for?